semrush/intergalactic/website/docs2/table-group/data-table/data-table-code.md

 `<DataTable/>`, `<DataTable.Head/>`, and `<DataTable.Body/>` are inherited from the Box component and accept all its parameters. `<DataTable/>` serves as a container for `<DataTable.Head/>` and `<DataTable.Body/>` where scrolling is implemented.

 ::: tip
-If horizontal scrolling is not visible, try reducing the window size
+If horizontal scrolling is not visible, try reducing the window size.
 :::

 By default, scrolling is displayed at the bottom of the table, but it can also be added to the table header.
 Scroll in the table header is useful for very long tables with fixed columns, allowing users to scroll more conveniently without reaching the end.
 For examples, refer to the [Fixed header section](/table-group/data-table/#fixed_header).